Greenhouse Gas (GHG) Emissions Reduction Targets

 Our companywide greenhouse gas emissions reduction targets are focused on lowering the emissions intensity of our globally operated assets, the products we manufacture and sell, and to account for market and technological uncertainties.

-2030 GHG Emissions Reduction Targets and Elements
+2030 GHG Emissions Reduction Targets

 30%